jamdominguez/JavaScript---ES6-Introduction/README.md

 - **reduce(), some(), keys(), values()**...

-# 5. Modules in ES
+# 5. Modules in ES6
 ## 5.1.
 Exporting variables/constants
 Modules in JavaScript refert ot reusable pieces of code within our application or system.
 It helps whe our application grows.<br>
 The **export** keyword let access the code from other file using **import** keyword.